lacework/go-sdk/cli/docs/lacework_policy_list.md

 ## lacework policy list

-List policies
+List all policies

 ### Synopsis

-List all the registered policies in your Lacework account.
+List all registered policies in your Lacework account.

 ```
 lacework policy list [flags]